Wave-Play/robo.js/docs/docs/robojs/config.md

 **Use cases:**

 - Keeping test files out of the build.
-- Preventing sensitive JSON files (like config or secrets) from being copied over
+- Preventing sensitive files (like config or secrets) from being copied over

 ```js
 excludePaths: ['/src/test', '/src/modules/example/statics.json']